 Both APs are part of the same colocated AP set.

-NOTE—An AP can establish a MAPC agreement for Co-TDMA with another AP by following the procedures defined in or via other means out of the scope of the standard.
+A Co-TDMA negotiation to establish, update, and tear down a Co-TDMA agreement is performed by following the rules defined in 37.13.1.3 (MAPC agreement negotiation) and 37.13.2.3.2 (Co-TDMA negotiation procedure).

+NOTE—An AP can establish a MAPC agreement for Co-TDMA with another AP by following the procedures defined in 37.13.1.3 (MAPC agreement negotiation) and 37.13.2.3.2 (Co-TDMA negotiations), or via other means out of the scope of the standard.
+An AP with dot11CoTDMAOptionImplemented equal to 1 can participate in a Co-TDMA procedure by means that do not follow the protocol defined in 37.13.1.3 (MAPC agreement negotiation) and are out of the scope of this standard.
 Figure37-5 (An Example of the Co-TDMA(#623) procedure between three APs(#3328)) shows an example of Co-TDMA(#622) procedure that includes a polling phase, a TXOP allocation phase, and a TXOP return phase.

 37.3—An Example of the Co-TDMA(#623) procedure between three APs(#3328)